vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 The winter solstice took place at the lunar asterism Śraviṣtha, which is later called Dhaniṣthā.

-This is the 21st nakṣatra in the Krttikādi system and 23rd in the Aśvinyādi system and its component stars are a, b, y and 8 Delphini.* These stars are far away from the ecliptic.
+This is the 21st nakṣatra in the Krttikādi system and 23rd in the Aśvinyādi system and its component stars are α, β, y and 8 Delphini.* These stars are far away from the ecliptic.
 We have for 1950 : -

 a Delphini, Long. =316° 41' Lat. - +33° 2' B , j =315 39